-- Some Windows driver causing conflict or
+- Some Windows driver cause conflict or

 If you can access the desktop, go to Settings and then Windows Updates.
 Click on Advanced and then on View Installed Updates.
 See the date of the updates and remove the ones installed on the date after which, the BSOD is appearing.
 If removing the updates fixes the problem, block the update from reinstalling itself.

 If the problem is a driver update, you need to see if any drivers were installed lately.
-The process is same as above.
+The process is the same as above.
 You will see driver updates in Installed Updates.
 But after removing the update, I suggest you block automatic driver updates from Microsoft.
-Using a third party tool that allows you to select the driver version is better.
+Using a third-party tool that allows you to select the driver version is better.
 That way you will be playing it safer.

 BSOD reboot loop prevents access to Desktop

-If you are stuck in a Blue Screen of Death reboot loop, Windows 10 will automatically go into the Repair mode after a while.
+If you are stuck in a Blue Screen of Death reboot loop, Windows 11/10 will automatically go into the Repair mode after a while.
 From there, use the System Restore facility to fix the issue.
 Click on System Restore and select a date/point before you started getting BSOD.
 System Restore will restore your computer to a prior time, removing any changes made to your computer by Windows Update.
 It will not affect your files.

-Blue Screen of Death while working on Windows 10
+Blue Screen of Death while working on Windows 11/10

 If you installed any hardware recently, shut down your computer and remove the hardware.
 Then boot and go to Device Manager (WinKey+Break).
 If the hardware is still listed there, uninstall it.
 Reboot to see if the issue is fixed.